dwyl/PWA-Liveview/README.md

 * Screenshot of the demo app

-## Add Navigation

-You intercept request in the form `request.mode === "navigate"` and serve the assets accordingly from the cache when offline.

 ## Add WebAssembly and a collaborative map

 A WASM module is a static asset so it will be cached when called.